Elijah-Igbokah/My-Web-projects/README.md

 # My-Web-projects
-This repository contains some of my web project.
-They are simple projects, but greatly reflect my journey in web development and what i have learnt so far
+This repository contains a landing page built with bootstrap.